zZissou/rails_bog_app-1/README.md

 Rails.application.routes.draw do
   root to: "creatures#index"

-  resources :creatures, only: [:index, :new, :create, :show, :edit, :update]

-  # resources :creatures, only: [:index, :new, :create, :show, :edit, :update] is equivalent to:
-  # get "/creatures", to: "creatures#index"
-  # get "/creatures/new", to: "creatures#new"
+  get "/creatures", to: "creatures#index" get "/creatures/new", to: "creatures#new"
-  # post "/creatures", to: "creatures#create"
-  # get "/creatures/:id", to: "creatures#show"
+  post "/creatures", to: "creatures#create" get "/creatures/:id", to: "creatures#show"
-  # get "/creatures/:id/edit", to: "creatures#edit"
+  get "/creatures/:id/edit", to: "creatures#edit"
-  # put "/creatures/:id", to: "creatures#update"
+  put "/creatures/:id", to: "creatures#update"
-  # patch "/creatures/:id", to: "creatures#update"
+  patch "/creatures/:id", to: "creatures#update"
 end
 ```